 publishing a website and have a local stored in a folder, your source may look

-src attribute always necessary, as without it, the
+src attribute is always necessary.
+Without it, the

 nothing to display.